 Nectarines can be dangerous for dogs is if they are not ripe.
 Unripe nectarines are high in persimmon tannins, which can cause stomach problems for your pup.
 As well as this, unripe nectarines also contain high levels of cyanide… so keep yourself and your dog away from them.

-It may not come to you as a surprise that nectarines are nutrient bomb for your dog.
+Can dogs eat nectarines?
+It may not come to you as a surprise that nectarines are a nutrient bomb for your dog.
 If it weren’t for the dangers we mentioned in the last section, you would think that nectarines are a super food for your dog.
 Let’s take a look at the benefits to feeding your dog nectarines.

 Hate to put vitamins in the spotlight so much, it feels like bad writing, but check this out.
 Vitamins are great antioxidants, compounds that scavenge your dog’s bodies for harmful toxins and byproducts that can damage their cells.
 Nectarines, being rich in antioxidants, can help to protect your dog’s cells from oxidative stress as well as strengthen their immune systems.